M66B/XPrivacyLua/FAQ.md

 Therefore internet restriction cannot properly be implemented.
 You are adviced to use a firewall app to control internet access, for example [NetGuard](https://forum.xda-developers.com/android/apps-games/app-netguard-root-firewall-t3233012).

-If you still want to fake offline state, see [the example definitions](https://github.com/M66B/XPrivacyLua/tree/master/examples) about how this can be done with a custom restriction definition.
+If you still want to fake offline state, you can download the hook definition *NetworkInfo.createFromParcel* from the [hook definition repository](https://lua.xprivacy.eu/repo/) using the pro companion app.

 MAC addresses are [not available anymore](https://developer.android.com/training/articles/user-data-ids.html#version_specific_details_identifiers_in_m) on supported Android versions.
+Some manufacturers made an exception for this and to fix this you can download the hook definitions *BluetoothAdapter.getAddress*, *WifiInfo.getMacAddress* and *NetworkInterface.getHardwareAddress* from the [hook definition repository](https://lua.xprivacy.eu/repo/) using the pro companion app.

+Since XPrivacyLua version 1.22 it is possible to enable status bar notifications on applying restrictions using the pro companion app.
+This can be used as a replacement for on demand restricting by removing a restriction when needed.

 You can ask for new restrictions, but you'll need to explain how it would improve your privacy as well.